mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 The website can be used by people who want to learn how to dance.
 One of the product requirements is that some videos should not be made available to all users.
 This is because some dance teachers make videos available to their students but do not want these videos to spread to the whole internet.
-The example milestone below is smaller than usual for reasons of brevity, but it shows the idea.
+The example milestone below is much smaller than usual for reasons of brevity, but it shows the idea.

 ### Glossary